Now in private preview: optimize your data distribution with hierarchical partition keys

 To achieve these benefits, all we need to do is specify the hierarchical partition key settings upon container creation and ensure these keys exist in all documents.
 Azure Cosmos DB will take care of the underlying data distribution and query routing.

 If you would like to try out the private preview, sign-up to get your Azure Cosmos DB account(s) enabled: https://aka.ms/cosmos-subpartitioning-signup.
-Once your account is enrolled, we will add you to a GitHub repo with onboarding documentation and a forum to provide feedback.

 Currently, the preview is supported only for: